josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 (Not to put too fine a point on it, but: those things are otherwise known as privileges.)

 AI optimism requires you to believe that, whoever will be impacted by the sprawling data centers, the massive electricity demands, the water consumption, and the other environmental hazards of the AI boom<footnote>I realize it's difficult to pin down the environmental impact and energy costs of AI, and that there's a wide range of estimates out there.
 Even if the impact is ultimately comparatively small, however—and I very much doubt that, given the frustrating opacity from AI companies, but even if that's the case—we're still currently at a worrying scale, well above what we would be without AI, at a time when our planet is already being pushed well beyond what we can afford.
 Besides: I saw two different news stories just yesterday, about two different data centers in two different parts of the US, potentially causing rare cancers and miscarriages in the inhabitants of nearby cities.
 So regardless of wider environmental impacts, we likely have other harms to reckon with.</footnote>, it won't be you.
-Whatever the disaster might be, your house, in your neighborhood, will be safe from it.
+Whatever disaster might happen, your house, in your neighborhood, will be safe from it.
 Probably far from it.

-Those people on the news?
-You won't know them, probably.

 Malicious state actors are wielding AI as a ruthlessly efficient propaganda machine, disseminating disinformation that's more convincing than ever, faster than ever previously possible.
-Much of what's being produced dehumanizes and victimizes vulnerable groups, like immigrants, refugees, trans people, and political dissidents.
+Much of what's being produced dehumanizes and victimizes vulnerable groups, like immigrants, refugees, queer people, and political dissidents.

 It's hard to imagine how one could be optimistic about the technology empowering such horrors, but I suppose knowing it probably won't affect you must help.